testrecorder/spring-test-recorder/README.md

 	}

-You add @RecordTest to computeEmployeeSalary function to mark that you want tests generated from the calls to this function.
+You add @RecordTest to computeEmployeeSalary function to mark that you want tests generated from the runtime calls to this function.
 You add @RecordMockForTest to EmployeeRepository class to mark that you want this class mocked in the tests.
 You interact with the UI/API and the computeEmployeeSalary function is called with real data.